Wacky-Mole/RareMagicPortal/README.md

     AdditionalProhibitItems: -- Additional items restricted at this portal or [Stone, Wood]
     - Stone
     - Wood
+    BiomeColor: skip - this doesn't do anything - does update though
+    SpecialMode: 0  - nothing
+    AllowedUsers: [] - nothing
     Admin_only_Access: false -- Only admins

 ```